Dr. Joshua Linder

 Introduction to Biological Anthropology, Primate Evolutionary Ecology, Primate Conservation Biology, Human Evolutionary Psychology, Biological and Human Dimensions of Wildlife Conservation in Cameroon

 Primate ecology and conservation, hunting in the tropics and the bushmeat trade, protected area management, industrial oil palm development and land grabbing, human use and perception of wildlife, conservation biology

 I serve as a Board Member of and scientific advisor to SAVE Wildlife Conservation Fund on their campaign against the development of an oil palm plantation in Cameroon by an American agribusiness company.

-Linder, J.M., Brashares, J.S. and Sawyer, S. In press.
+Linder, J.M., Sawyer, S., and Brashares, J.S.
+2013.
 Primates in trade.
 In Primate Ecology and Conservation: A Handbook of Techniques.
 Sterling, E., Bynum, N, and Blair, M. (eds.).
 Oxford University Press.

 Linder, J.M. and Lawler, R.R.
 2012.
 Model selection, zero-Inflated models, and predictors of primate abundance in Korup National Park, Cameroon.
 American Journal of Physical Anthropology 149:417-425.